Date: 3rd April 2013

 Location: Mile End, London

-My tenth stadium of 2013 was on Wednesday 3rd April 2013 at Mile End Stadium in Mile End, London.
+My tenth ground of 2013 was on Wednesday 3rd April at Mile End Stadium in Mile End, London.
 The match was Sporting Bengal United vs. London Bari in the Essex Senior League.

 Mile End Stadium is part of a sports complex in Mile End Park in the east end of London.
 It is in walking distance of several tube stations with the closest of these being Mile End which is around half a mile from the ground.
 The venue is home to two Essex Senior League clubs - Sporting Bengal United and Tower Hamlets FC.